Phyllanthus niruri: Description

 It grows 50-70 cm tall and bears ascending herbaceous branches.
 The bark is smooth and light green.
 It bears numerous pale green flowers which are often flushed with red.
 The fruits are tiny, smooth capsules containing seeds.

 Research

-A 2011 Cochrane review found that there is "no convincing evidence that phyllanthus, compared with placebo, benefits people with chronic hepatitis B virus infection."
+A 2011 Cochrane review found that there is "no convincing evidence that phyllanthus, compared with placebo, benefits people with chronic hepatitis B virus infection".

-Extracts of the plant are common in herbal supplements marketed with the unproven claim of inhibiting the formation of kidney stones.
-The use of extracts from P. niruri for the treatment of kidney stones is not supported by scientific evidence.
+Extracts of the plant are marketed in herbal supplements with the claim of inhibiting kidney stone formation, although there is little evidence that such products are effective.